aladinyo/react-form-ui/README.md

 You have the adobe xd file in the root folder wich contains the desgin of the application, you can modify it to create your own design version of the app

 ## Installing and lunching the app
-after you downloaded the projects in the root folder run these commands
+after you downloaded the project, in the root folder run these commands
 1. npm install: to install all node modules
 2. npm start: run the production mode to start working on the app
 3. npm build: run the build mode to get the bundled version of the app which is optimized and ready for deployment